-- National GP patient survey data showed that patients rated the practice higher than others for several aspects of care. - Patients we spoke with said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - Information for patients about the services available was easy to understand and accessible.
+- National GP patient survey data showed that patients rated the practice as being comparable to others for several aspects of care. - Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment.